apache/gravitino/docs/glossary.md

 ## Apache Gravitino

-- An open-source software platform created by Datastrato for high-performance, geo-distributed, and federated metadata lakes.
+- An open-source software platform originally created by Datastrato for high-performance, geo-distributed, and federated metadata lakes.
 Designed to manage metadata directly in different sources, types, and regions, providing unified metadata access for data and AI assets.

 ## Apache Gravitino configuration file (gravitino.conf)